VISTA CRT Indices™

 VISTA CRT Indices are intended to be accurate and reliable representations of activity in U.S. residential mortgage credit market.
 Indices are calculated using readily available daily CRT security prices determined as of 4:00 p.m.
-Eastern time from estimates based on interactions with market participants, reported transactions, and end of business day inputs from market sources (“Sources”).
-Sources commonly include large underwriters and secondary-market broker dealers of CRT securities.
+Eastern time from estimates based on reported transactions and interactions with market participants including large underwriters and secondary-market broker dealers of CRT securities.

 Source inputs are generally in the form of the estimated prices, and spread levels, at which liquidity can be obtained on behalf of the owner of such securities for a round lot transaction.
 Inputs also include the discount margin and estimated average life of each CRT security.

 VISTA, serving as Calculation Agent, computes a security price, discount margin, and average life for each CRT security by (1) extrapolating prices from observable market data; (2) reported transactions; and (3) evaluating inputs received directly from market sources – this computation results in a composite price, discount margin, and average life for each CRT security.